 I watch Karina with Matthew, Jack and David, and the thoughtful way she approaches each day, creatively laying out a schedule for home schooling and field trips and errands.
 She knows just how to talk to each of her boys, to motivate and train and encourage them.

-I watch Angela with Jake and Ty, driving them to their charter school, picking them up and taking them to their afternoon sports, listening to them and helping them problem-solve.
+I watch Angela with Jake and Ty, driving them to school, picking them up and taking them to their afternoon sports, listening to them and helping them problem-solve.
 I watch Karina and Angela and their husbands reading Bible stories to their children at night, just like I did to them, and praying with them as Nanci and I did.

 This means more to me than I can express, because I grew up in a non-Christian home.
 I love my Dad, but as a child I heard him come home drunk in the middle of the night, and listened to my parents fight.
 I have vivid memories, as I lay in bed, of hoping (I didn’t know anything about prayer) that they wouldn’t get a divorce.
 They’d both been divorced before, so that wasn’t unthinkable.
 I loved my parents, and had the joy of later leading each of them to Christ.